FDDdan/arcore-unity-extensions/README.md

-Google ARCore Extensions for AR Foundation
+Google ARCore Extensions for AR Foundation 3.1

+*using Anchor instead of Reference Point
 ==========================================
 Copyright 2019 Google LLC.
 All rights reserved.